 Incomplete Dominance Definition Biology Simple

-Nov 28, 2025 · 11 min read
+11 min read

 Imagine you're mixing paint colors.
 Red and white don't give you either red or white back, but a beautiful pink.
-Similarly, in the world of genetics, sometimes the traits we inherit don't follow a simple "either-or" pattern.
+So similarly, in the world of genetics, sometimes the traits we inherit don't follow a simple "either-or" pattern.
 Instead, they blend, creating something unique.
 This fascinating phenomenon, where neither allele completely masks the other, is known as incomplete dominance.

 Have you ever wondered why some flowers are pink when their parents are red and white?
 Or why wavy hair appears when one parent has curly hair and the other has straight hair?
 This is because of incomplete dominance.
 It challenges the traditional view of dominant and recessive genes, revealing a more nuanced and interesting way that traits can be passed down through generations.
 This article dives deep into the concept of incomplete dominance, providing a comprehensive overview, real-world examples, and practical tips for understanding this key aspect of genetics.